Astros II Artillery Saturation Rocket System, Brazil

-Astros II artillery saturation rocket system
+Astros II artillery rocket saturation system

 Astros II (Artillery Saturation Rocket System) is developed and manufactured by Avibras Aerospacial SA based in Sao Paulo, Brazil.
 Deliveries of Astros II started during 1983 and the system is operational in the Brazilian Army, Saudi Arabian Defence Force and the Malaysian Army.
 The system is battle proven, having been used in action by the Iraqi Army in the Gulf Wars.
 Saudi Arabian systems were used during the Gulf conflict in 1991.